bhopals/functional-javascript/README.md

 And thats the reason Javascript is not a pure functional programming language ( such as LIST, PHYTON, ERLANG, HASKELL) but rather a Multi-paradigm Language.
 However, this langauge is very much sutable.
 So, in short, Javascript is a language that has support for Functions as arguments, Passing function to another functions etc - mainly because Javascript treats function as its **first-class-citiznes**

+`strict mode` - a restricted varient of javascript

+## 2. High-Order Functions

+A high-order function is a function that receives the function as its argument and/or return them as outputs.

+#### Abstraction and High-Order Function

+Generally speaking, high-order functions are written usually to abstract the common problems.
+In other words, high-order functions are nothing but defining abstractions.
+For instance, `forEach` is an example of abstraction via high-order function.
+The user of API `forEach` does not have to worry about how `forEach` has implemented the traversing part, thus abstracting away the problem.